 - NWCCU evaluates OHSU against standards and identifies areas of strength and weakness

-- Includes visit from seven to nine NWCCU evaluators
+- Includes a visit from NWCCU evaluators

 Recent and upcoming activity

 In its reaffirmation of accreditation in 2016, the commission gave OHSU three commendations: